extcode/cart/Documentation/Administrator/Configuration/ShippingMethods/Index.rst

    ID of the tax class for this payment method.
 The taxClassId must either be assignable to a defined tax class.

    However, the values `-1` and `-2` are also allowed here.
+These options can be used when the shop has products with multiple tax classes.

+   For example in Germany and Austria the shipping costs are an ancillary service of the order.
+Therefore the tax of the shipping costs needs to be calculated.

-   * `-1` → The tax class for the calculation is based on the largest tax class of the products in the shopping cart.
+   * `-1` → The products within the shopping cart are taken.
+Of those products the tax class with the highest value is then taken as tax class for the calculation of the shipping costs.
-   * `-2` → The taxes are calculated as a percentage of the tax of the products in the shopping cart.
+   * `-2` → The products within the shopping cart are taken.
+The tax for the shipping costs is calculated as a percentage of the tax of those products.

 .. confval:: <country-code>.options.<n>.status